Ventricular Septal Defect Surgery for Children

 needed.
 After the procedure in the hospital, you can generally expect the following:

-him or her straight to the intensive care unit (ICU).
+them straight to the intensive care unit (ICU).

 Healthcare staff will closely watch your child's heart rate, blood pressure, oxygen